 You will continue to see quick delivery from the NExpress libraries.

 Read more about why NExpress has (sadly) come to an end in Keywords, the library newsletter:

-Now available at the Davis Family Library for Middlebury students, faculty and staff!
-Make your own reservations for group studies and video viewing rooms.
-It’s easy to see pre-existing reservations, pick a time, and even cancel if necessary — all online.
+Now available at the Davis Family Library and the Armstrong Library!
+Make your own reservations for group studies.
+It’s easy to see existing reservations and pick your time online.